 - Why do we use AC instead of DC?

-Electrons have negative (−) electrical charges.
+Electrons have negative (−) electric charges.
 Since opposite charges attract, they will move toward an area consisting of positive (+) charges.
-This movement is made easier in an electrical conductor, such as a metal wire.
+This movement is made easier in an electric conductor, such as a metal wire.

 Electrons move direct with DC electricity